DaverArenas/DaverArenas/README.md

 ## Hello there 👋 I'm Daverson Arenas
 #### 🔭 I’m a Data Engineer/Data Scientist from Medellin, Colombia.
 I'm currently working as a contractor Data Engineer for Verizon mainly on AWS cloud using spark and some services like EMR, Glue, Athena and Snowflake for developing big data solutions to the bussiness

-I am a Mechanical Engineer with diverse background in engineering, that ended up working with data and cloud computing technologies.
-I love data Engineering and distributed systems like spark

 - 🌱 I’m currently learning Ray framework for scaling AI and Python applications like machine learning, also learning dockers and DevOps
 - ⚡ Fun fact: I am a Mechanical Engineer with a diverse background in engineering, and along my journey, I unexpectedly found myself captivated by the world of data and cloud computing technologies